Edinburgh & the Castles of Scotland10 days

 With another free day in Glasgow, you might join our optional excursion, Historic Scotland & Stirling Castle.
 You’ll have time to explore the impressive castle before taking a ride on the Falkirk Wheel, a modern engineering marvel that echoes Glasgow’s industrial past.

 Historic Scotland & Stirling Castle $115* pp

 Visit Stirling, a town steeped in the history of the Wars of Scottish Independence.
-For generations, Sterling's castle held off British advances and served as a rallying point for rebellious Scots; it was within Stirling Castle that the infant Mary Stewart was crowned Mary, Queen of Scots.
+For generations, Sterling Castle held off British advances and served as a rallying point for rebellious Scots.
+It was within Stirling Castle that the infant Mary Stewart was crowned Mary, Queen of Scots.
 In addition to the castle, you’ll also tour Stirling's quaint Old Town, which still retains its medieval look and feel.
 Then journey into the valley where "Braveheart" William Wallace beat back the British at the Battle of Stirling Bridge.
-Your excursion also includes a visit to the Antonine Wall, a UNESCO World Heritage Site built in 342 AD, just 20 years after the completion of Hadrian’s Wall.
+Your excursion also includes a visit to the Antonine Wall, a UNESCO World Heritage site built in 142 AD, just 20 years after the completion of Hadrian’s Wall.
 Visit what remains of the wall at Falkirk before taking a ride on the famous Falkirk Wheel, an ingenious boat-lift that carries boats from one canal to another.